NSHE Fostering Success Initiative

 Initiative Overview

-In September 2018, the Nevada Board of Regents launched the systemwide Nevada System of Higher Education (NSHE) Fostering Success Initiative (formerly known as the NSHE Foster Youth Success Initiative) when they unanimously approved the NSHE Foster Youth Fee Waiver—a course registration fee waiver permitting qualifying NSHE undergraduate students to register for classes without being charged course registration or certain laboratory fees—thereby increasing college access for specific students who have experienced foster care.
+In September 2018, the Nevada System of Higher Education (NSHE) launched its systemwide Foster Youth Success Initiative (renamed in 2022, as the Fostering Success Initiative) when the Nevada Board of Regents unanimously approved the NSHE Foster Youth Fee Waiver—a course registration fee waiver permitting qualifying NSHE undergraduate students to register for classes without being charged course registration or certain laboratory fees—thereby increasing college access for specific students who have experienced foster care.

-Shortly thereafter, NSHE applied for and received six years of private grant funding, totaling $1.2 million, from the Walter S. Johnson Foundation—a national foundation that funds projects focused on improving wellbeing, economic stability, and educational opportunity for young people with experience in foster care and other systems-involved youth.
+Shortly thereafter, NSHE applied for and received six years of private grant funding, totaling $1.2 million, from the Walter S. Johnson Foundation—which funds projects focused on improving wellbeing, economic stability, and educational opportunity for young people with a background in foster care and other systems-involved youth.
+The system-level private grant funding began in March 2019 and ended in June 2025.

-A portion of the grant funding has been allocated toward the salary and fringe benefits for a system-level foster youth ambassador, hired to facilitate the successful implementation and coordination of the initiative—including its fundamental fee waiver component—across NSHE’s seven degree-granting institutions.
-The grant funding has also supported with other system-level initiative needs.
+A portion of the grant funding was allocated toward the salary and fringe benefits for a system-level employee, hired to facilitate the successful implementation and coordination of the initiative—including its fundamental fee waiver component—across NSHE’s seven degree-granting institutions.
+The grant funding also supported with other system-level initiative needs and activities—such as the systemwide peer and community educator student leadership position, specialized professional development opportunities for NSHE employees and community partners, and promotional materials for the fee waiver and other initiative resources.

 Our vision is to build a comprehensive, sustainable, and permanent education support system for Nevada students who have experienced foster care—from secondary education completion, to postsecondary education attainment, to a career path.

-Several months later, the 2019 retreat participants became the core members of the Nevada Fostering Higher Education Support Network that the NSHE foster youth ambassador formally established in early 2020—a coordinated statewide network of NSHE student leaders with foster care history, child welfare professionals, K-12 educators and administrators, legal services providers, court representatives, workforce professionals, NSHE institution employees, and other stakeholders—some of whom are already well-versed in the unique circumstances, challenges, and needs of young people who have experienced foster care, and all of whom are committed to continually engaging in culturally humble, best practice-focused learning opportunities in order to effectively serve young people with experience in foster care with their postsecondary education-related challenges, needs, and long-term goals.
+Several months later, the 2019 retreat participants became the core members of the Nevada Fostering Higher Education Support Network that the system-level employee formally established in early 2020—a coordinated statewide network of NSHE student leaders with foster care histories, NSHE institution employees, child welfare professionals, K-12 educators and administrators, legal services providers, court representatives, workforce professionals, and other stakeholders—some of whom are already well-versed in the unique circumstances, challenges, and needs of young people who have experienced foster care, and all of whom are committed to continually engaging in culturally humble, best practice-focused learning opportunities in order to effectively serve young people with a background in foster care with their postsecondary education-related challenges, needs, and long-term education and career goals.

-These core network members make up the Nevada Fostering Higher Education Committee.
+The core network members who consistently engage with the initiative make up the Nevada Fostering Higher Education Committee.
 The committee meets quarterly, alternating between a statewide and regional format.

-In order to ensure that NSHE is working effectively with young people with experience in foster care, the ambassador frequently consults with student leaders with foster care history and other members of the network who have expertise in the unique circumstances, challenges, and needs of this underserved student population and/or expertise in various higher education topics.
-The ambassador serves as the primary point of contact for, and liaison between, all of the NSHE institutions and community partners.
-The ambassador also responds to inquiries from both prospective and current NSHE students who have experienced foster care, providing them with resources and directing them to campus-based staff/faculty who can further assist them with various needs.
+In order to ensure that NSHE is working effectively with young people with experience in foster care, the system-level manager frequently consults with student leaders with a background in foster care and other members of the network/committee who have expertise in the unique circumstances, challenges, and needs of this underserved student population and/or expertise in various higher education topics.
+The manager serves as the primary point of contact for, and liaison between, all of the NSHE institutions and community partners.
+The manager also responds to inquiries from prospective and current NSHE students who have experienced foster care (and their support people), providing them with resources and directing them to campus-based staff/faculty and community-based service providers who can further assist them with various needs.

-1. Increasing financial aid access and utilization for all prospective and current NSHE students with experience in foster care—particularly in the form of the NSHE Foster Youth Fee Waiver (for eligible current and former dependents of the Nevada foster care system); federal, state, and institution-specific grants; and scholarships; AND
+1. Increasing financial aid access and utilization for all prospective and current NSHE students with a background in foster care—particularly in the form of the NSHE Foster Youth Fee Waiver (for eligible current and former dependents of the Nevada foster care system); federal, state, and institution-specific grants; and scholarships; AND

 2. Improving and expanding postsecondary education-specific wraparound support for Nevada students who have experienced foster care—including students in the college preparation and transition stages, as well as continuing college students.

-As a system-level employee, the ambassador employs three core strategies in facilitating the statewide network and supporting its members with achieving success, each of which includes several key focus areas designed to increase postsecondary education attainment for young people with experience in foster care:
+As a system-level employee, the manager employs three core strategies in facilitating the statewide network and supporting its members with achieving success, each of which includes several key focus areas designed to increase postsecondary education attainment for young people who have experienced foster care:

-1. Resourcing (building knowledge) – Creating and/or disseminating specialized resources—in collaboration with student leaders and experts in the field of higher education support for students with experience in foster care—that assist educators and other professionals with better understanding the following:
+1. Resourcing (building knowledge) – Creating and/or disseminating specialized resources—in collaboration with student leaders and experts in the field of higher education support for students with a background in foster care—that assist educators, community-based professionals, and elected officials with better understanding the following:

-1. The unique circumstances, challenges, and needs of students who have experienced foster care
+1. The unique circumstances, challenges, and needs of students with foster care histories;

-2. The financial and wraparound support already available to help support students who have experienced foster care to reach their college goals
+2. The financial and wraparound support already available to help support students who have experienced foster care to reach their college goals; and

-3. The financial and wraparound support still needed to more effectively assist current and prospective college students who have experienced foster care
+3. The financial and wraparound support still needed to more effectively assist current and prospective college students with experience in foster care.

-2. Networking (building social capital) – Facilitating consistent opportuities for the statewide network to connect with each other and other professionals throughout the country, in order to learn from each other, share ideas, and collaborate on projects designed to better support students who have experienced foster care
+2. Networking (building social capital) – Facilitating consistent opportunities for the statewide network to connect with each other and other professionals throughout the country—in order to learn from each other, share ideas, and collaborate on projects designed to better support students who have experienced foster care.

-3. Supporting (building skills) – Identifying and providing opportunities for perpetual, culturally humble engagement in best practice-focused learning/training pertaining to effective methods for supporting students with experience in foster care
+3. Supporting (building skills) – Identifying and providing opportunities for perpetual, culturally humble engagement in best practice-focused learning/training pertaining to effective methods for supporting students with foster care histories.

 These core strategies, informed by national best practices in supporting students who have experienced foster care with reaching their college goals, better equip the statewide network to achieve the initiative’s mission and ultimate vision.

-In adopting best practices and strengthening resources and support services that are tailored to students with foster care history, NSHE seeks to:
+In adopting best practices and strengthening resources and support services that are tailored to students with foster care histories, NSHE seeks to:

-2. expand the capacity of other systems serving this population to assist with college-focused activities
+2. Expand the capacity of other systems serving this population to assist with college-focused activities; and

-3. build stronger career pathways for students with experience in foster care
+3. Build stronger career pathways for students with a background in foster care.

 Statewide network members, particularly the core members who make up the Nevada Fostering Higher Education Committee, engage in three key activities that align with the system-level core strategies and promote the success of our students who have experienced foster care: